Treaty Principles Bill: Privileges Committee hearings

 Four referrals were made by the Speaker, Gerry Brownlee, to parliament's Privileges Committee for alleged breaches of privilege and disorderly conduct made during the bill's first reading debate.
 The specific actions under question were the interruption of the vote by Te Pāti Māori MP Hana-Rawhiti Maipi-Clarke with the "Ka Mate" haka and the movement onto the House floor by Maipi-Clarke, Debbie Ngarewa-Packer and Rawiri Waititi, and Labour MP Peeni Henare.
 Te Pāti Māori MPs moved toward ACT New Zealand MPs and Ngarewa-Packer made a gesture that was later described as a "finger gun" firing.

 Over a series of meetings and in two reports, the Privileges Committee chaired by Attorney-General Judith Collins recommended that Henare be required to apologise to the House for interrupting a vote, that Maipi-Clarke be suspended from the House for seven days for acting in a manner that could intimidate another member, and that Ngarewa-Packer and Waititi be suspended for 21 days for acting in a manner that could intimidate another member.
 Henare apologised to the committee during its deliberations and apologised to the House on 25 March 2025.

 The three Te Pāti Māori MPs were invited to appear before the committee.
-They sought to appear together, not individually, and be represented by legal counsel.
-These requests were denied.
+They sought to appear together, not individually, and be represented by legal counsel and tikanga experts; all of which were denied.
 They later agreed to provide written evidence.
 The MPs' letters to the committee focused on the conflict between expressions of tikanga and the rules of the House.
 They refused to apologise for their actions.

 Following more than three hours of debate, on two sitting days, Parliament voted along party lines on 5 June 2025 to suspend Maipi-Clarke for seven days and Ngarewa-Packer and Waititi for 21 days.